doriangironde/doriangironde/README.md

 ### About me

 I'm an 18-year-old student and founder of **[Nero](https://nero.surf)**, a small web agency based in Vichy (Allier, France).
-I build hand-crafted websites for local businesses — no templates, no plugins, just clean Astro + Tailwind sites optimized for local SEO.

 When I'm not shipping sites for clients, I'm usually:
 - Exploring language models, quantization & ML workflows